katerinaelsasser/film_review_database/README.md

 ## Credits
 ### Content
-Information about movies,
+Information about movies in the database were sourced from [IMDB](https://www.imdb.com/) and reviews in the database were created by myself.
 ### Media
-All images were taken from IMDB.
+All images were taken from [IMDB](https://www.imdb.com/).

 ### Acknowledgements

+This website was inspired by [IMDB](https://www.imdb.com/) and [Rotten Tomatoes](https://www.rottentomatoes.com/).
+Movies that were included on my page were the movies that I have watched over the last year.
+My mentor, Simen Daehlin, inspired the movie infomation to be connected to the view movie page.
 #### Please note that this is for educational use only.